 5. What is the Return On Investment (ROI) for making those changes?
 In most cases we present our customers with a list of several different project opportunities.
 We then provide them with the costs and expected or guaranteed energy savings.
 In addition to Energy Savings, some projects also offer Maintenance and Repair Cost Savings.
 The ROI is simply the ratio of Total Savings over Cost.
 Most of our customers find that the ROI is a very valuable tool in prioritizing the projects.

-USD 374 in Sublette is one of our most recent Energy Audit Projects.
+USD 374 in Sublette was one of our most unique Energy Audit Projects.
 In addition to many other tasks, here we were able to help them get a 150' tall Wind Generator going.
-This generator had not ran for 7 years due to PLC computer programming problems.
+Although this generator had been in place for 7 years, it had never operated, due to PLC computer programming problems.
 We repaired the programming code and installed a remote web serving wattmeter.
 This device helped us properly assess the true financial feasibility of the system.
 Unfortunately, the windmill developed some major physical problems, and the decision was made that it was not worth repairing.

 Dodge City Medical Center was one of our first Energy Audits.
 Here we identified and corrected many opportunities and saved them over 40% on their gas bills.